Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Future Detections

-The next upcoming LVK observing runs are O4 in 2023 and O5 around 2027.
-O4 is expected to start on May 24, 2023, and it is planned to have an 18-calendar month observing run, and LIGO detector sensitivity for binary neutron stars of about $160$--$190\,\rm{Mpc}$\footnote{See \url{https://observing.docs.ligo.org/plan/index.html} for the most up-to-date information.}.
-O5 will start around 2027 and is planned to run for about two years with a target LIGO sensitivity of $240$--$325\,\rm{Mpc}$.
-Two recent examples of expected detection numbers are the following.
-First, LVK reported the prospects for the number of detections in O4 and O5 \citep{Aasi:2013prospects}\footnote{Where we use the updated information for O4 and O5 from \href{https://emfollow.docs.ligo.org/userguide/capabilities.html}{\url{https://emfollow.docs.ligo.org/}}.}.
-Assuming among other things that the mass distributions follows the ``Power law $+$ Dip $+$ Break'' model from \citep{Abbott:2021GWTC3pop}, they find that they expect to detect in O4 about 11 \ac{NSNS}, 2 \ac{BHNS}, and 77 \ac{BHBH} mergers\footnote{Where we have scaled down the median numbers in the summary Table from \href{https://emfollow.docs.ligo.org/userguide/capabilities.html}{\url{https://emfollow.docs.ligo.org/}} by a factor 3.375 and rounded the value to go from public alert count to an approximate number of confident detections, see their footnote.}.
+We discuss three recent publications reporting the number of detections expected for O4 and O5. {These expected number of detections are based on an SNR threshold of 10, rather than the FAR or $\pastro{}$ for simplicity and ease of projecting onto future detector network sensitivities.
+This SNR threshold is expected to be equivalent to a FAR $\lesssim$ 1 per year (see the discussion about comparing O1, O2, and O3 injections in~\cite{Abbott:2021GWTC3}).} First, the LVK Collaboration reports the prospects for the number of detections in O4 and O5 in \citet{Aasi:2013prospects}\footnote{Where we use the updated information for O4 and O5 from \href{https://emfollow.docs.ligo.org/userguide/capabilities.html}{\url{https://emfollow.docs.ligo.org/}}.}.
+Assuming among other things that the mass distributions follows the ``Power law $+$ Dip $+$ Break'' model from \citet{Abbott:2021GWTC3pop, Farah:2022}, they find an expected number of detections per year in O4 of about 11 \ac{NSNS}, 2 \ac{BHNS}, and 77 \ac{BHBH} mergers\footnote{Where we have scaled down the median numbers in the summary Table from \href{https://emfollow.docs.ligo.org/userguide/capabilities.html}{\url{https://emfollow.docs.ligo.org/}} by a factor 3.375 and rounded the value to go from public alert count to an approximate number of confident detections, see their footnote.}.
 For O5 the expected numbers are about 53 \ac{NSNS}, 9 \ac{BHNS}, and 258 \ac{BHBH} mergers.
-For both O4 and O5, the expected numbers have uncertainties that typically are of order unity or twice unity, reflecting both the merger rate uncertainty and the poison counting uncertainty (see also the discussion in \citealt{2022ApJ...924...54P}).
+For both O4 and O5, the expected numbers have uncertainties that typically are of order unity or twice unity, reflecting both the merger rate uncertainty and the Poisson counting uncertainty (i.e. the probability of a given number of events occurring in a fixed interval of time).
+See also the discussion in \citet{2022ApJ...924...54P} for more detail.
+Second, in the recent work by \citet{Iacovelli:2022} the authors present expectations for the number of detections per year in O4 in their Tables 3, 4, and 5 for \ac{BHBH}, \ac{BHNS}, and \ac{NSNS} detections.
+We add these also to Table~\ref{table:detectionsSummaryO4O5}.
+Third, in \citet{Kiendrebeogo:2023} the authors perform a detailed analysis for O4 and O5 with based on two different assumptions for the underlying BHBH, BHNS and NSNS population (called LRR and GWTC-3).
+We add their rates for O4 and O5 from their Table~3.